Dry food in Japan

 Hoshi Shiitake (Mushroom)

-Surprisingly, it takes only (about) one or two weeks after the germination from the tree.
+Surprisingly, it takes only (about) one or two weeks after germination from the tree.

-The method to make it dry is simple.
-First, cut the mushroom pebbles away, then leave them where they get proper sunshine and wind for five to ten days.
-It is until the water percentage inside the Shiitake goes under 10%.
+First, cut the mushroom pebbles away, then leave them outside to get proper sunshine and wind for five to ten days.
+It lasts until the water percentage inside the Shiitake reaches under 10%.
 It will remain edible for one year.
 Amazing.

-Japanese usually use them as one ingredient in soup and soup stock because the dried mushroom contains a high level of Umami.
+The Japanese usually use them as an ingredient in soup and soup stock because the dried mushroom contains a high level of Umami.

 Kiriboshi Daikon (sliced and dried white radish)